dotnet/docs/docs/core/tools/dotnet-publish.md

 `-r|--runtime <RUNTIME_IDENTIFIER>`

 Publishes the application for a given runtime.
 This is used when creating a [self-contained deployment (SCD)](../deploying/index.md#self-contained-deployments-scd).
 For a list of Runtime Identifiers (RIDs), see the [RID catalog](../rid-catalog.md).
-Default is to publish a [framework-dependent deployment (FDD)](../deploying/index.md#framework-dependent-deployments-fdd).
+The default behavior is to publish a [framework-dependent deployment (FDD)](../deploying/index.md#framework-dependent-deployments-fdd).

 `--self-contained`